Gorgonzola Cheese vs Roquefort Cheese

 Gorgonzola Cheese has a fat content of 25-35%.
 Gorgonzola's texture can be described as "soft to crumbly".
 Roquefort's texture can be described as "moist, very creamy".

-Gorgonzola Cheese has a sweet to savory flavor.
+Gorgonzola Cheese has a sweet to savory taste.
 Gorgonzola's aroma can be described as "nutty".
-Roquefort Cheese has a mild to strong flavor.
+Roquefort Cheese has a mild to strong taste.
 Roquefort's aroma can be described as "sweet".

 Appearance and Aging